Eubank Jr: I will never cut sparring sessions

 "I'm not going to go into detail but I know how I performed in those sparring sessions and that was very early on in my career and I wasn't half the fighter then that I am now, so I'm very confident in my abilities.

-"I know what he is, who he is as a fighter ...
+"I know what he is, who he is as a fighter.
 I know what he's capable of and I know I can exploit the weaknesses that he has.

 "It's a huge fight, a fight that boxing fans and the British public have been asking for, for a number of years now.